Sergey-sirius/blog/content/blog/the-most-important-stations-for-capital-bikeshare.md

 The second row gives those probabilities for node E, again in the same order.
 This is actually a very special type of matrix called a [right stochastic matrix](https://en.wikipedia.org/wiki/Stochastic_matrix) with some neat properties.

+NB: This is not necessarily the most common matrix representation for the graph.
+I chose to represent the incoming edges for a node along each row and the outgoing down each column.
+Representing it the opposite way is also perfectly valid and perhaps more common, but the only difference is that the matrix is transposed.
+I chose this representation because I prefer to multiply using column vectors, which will come up some time later.

 # Centrality
 In graph theory, a question that comes up somewhat regularly is "what is the most important node in my graph?"
 Measures of graph *[centrality](https://en.wikipedia.org/wiki/Centrality)* provide an answer to this question, but the answer is not necessarily unique.
 On this issue of nonuniqueness, wikipedia says:

 >The word "importance" has a wide number of meanings, leading to many different definitions of centrality.
 Two categorization schemes have been proposed.
 "Importance" can be conceived in relation to a type of flow or transfer across the network.
 This allows centralities to be classified by the type of flow they consider important.
 "Importance" can alternately be conceived as involvement in the cohesiveness of the network.
 This allows centralities to be classified based on how they measure cohesiveness.
 Both of these approaches divide centralities in distinct categories.
 A further conclusion is that a centrality which is appropriate for one category will often "get it wrong" when applied to a different category.

+So centrality can give us a way of determining which nodes in a graph are most important, but there are many different ways of ranking centrality!
+So which one should we use?
-We are going to explore different measures of centrality applied to the graph given by Capital Bikeshare usage.
+Let's explore different measures of centrality applied to the graph given by Capital Bikeshare usage to see if we can figure it out.

 ## Degree centrality
 Degree centrality is perhaps the simplest method of determining the importance of a vertex.